Robust estimation of polyserial correlation coefficients: A density power divergence approach: Simulation experiments

 Combined with the simulations on mean-shifted contamination in Sections~\ref{sec:simdesign} and~\ref{app:outlier}, the results of the simulation on correlation-shifted contamination suggest that the potential for robustness gain depends on the overlap between the contamination distribution~$\Hxeta$ and true normal distribution~$\Pxetasymb$.
 If there is much overlap, the robust estimator cannot distinguish well between contamination and regular observations since it does not make any assumptions on the former, so it may not improve upon ML.
 In contrast, if~$\Hxeta$ and~$\Pxetasymb$ do not overlap much---like with mean-shifted contamination or correlation-shifted contamination with strong true correlation---the robust estimator can identify contaminated observations and subsequently downweigh their influence to achieve considerable robustness gains.

 The third additional simulation, described in Appendix~\ref{app:distributional}, is concerned with distributional misspecification, where the polyserial model is misspecified for \emph{all} observations in a sample (cf. Section~\ref{sec:distributional-subsection}).
 The simulation shows that the potential of robustness gain with our robust estimator depends on the case-specific characteristics of the nonnormal sampling distribution of $(X,\eta)$ for which the polyserial model is distributionally misspecified.
 In brief, if the sampling distribution can be reasonably well approximated by a mixture of a normal distribution and some other unknown distribution to emulate the contamination model in~\eqref{eq:contamdist}, then the robust estimator can improve upon the MLE.
-If the sampling distribution does not admit such an approximation, the robust estimator may not yield an improvement.
+If the sampling distribution does not admit such an approximation, the robust estimator may not yield an improvement but produce similar estimates as ML, which can be quite poor under distributional misspecification \citep[e.g.,][, and our simulations in Appendix~\ref{app:distributional}]{bedrick1995}.
+Thus, we advice applied researchers to always test for partially-latent normality when ML and robust estimator yield similar estimates.
+While such similarity may be due to normality indeed holding true, it may also be due to distributional misspecification from a specific nonnormal distribution for which the robust estimator cannot improve over ML.
+We provide details and more explicit guidance in Appendix~\ref{app:distributional}.